Nuuanu Park Place

 Several listings' public remarks explicitly note on-unit storage: 'storage closet' and 'private lanai with a storage room' appear across multiple agent remarks.
 MLS checkbox data also shows storage checked in 2 of 15 listings, and the consistent remarks across different listings provides strong evidence the building offers storage/lockers.

-I searched for surfboard storage and related phrases like 'board storage' or 'surf storage.'
-The remarks mention storage closets and lanai storage, but nothing about dedicated surfboard storage.
+I searched for surfboard storage, board storage, surf storage, and related amenity wording.
+The remarks mention general storage closets and lanai storage, but nothing about surfboard-specific storage facilities.

 No analysis available